Mike Belobradic: My Resume

 - My Alt Resume (other skills and experience)

-Most of the people whom I know through business tend to be familiar with my formal resume.
+Most people I know through business tend to be familiar with my formal resume.
 For a quick view of my formal background and experience, please feel free to visit my LinkedIn profile.

 My Formal Background and Experience